 Type ‘exit’ to quit the container and return to your host.
 Launch more containers and see how quickly they start.
 Install SSH and log into them remotely, they behave just like real machines.

 Is LXD a real Linux hypervisor?

-You can live‐migrate LXD containers from machine to machine.
-We’re working with silicon companies to ensure hardware‐assisted security and isolation for these containers, just like virtual machines.
-The security cross‐section for individual containers can be tightened up for each specific workload.
-And you can bind storage and network interfaces to the containers, just like virtual machines.
+You can live-migrate LXD containers from machine to machine.
+We’re working with silicon companies to ensure hardware-assisted security and isolation for containers, like virtual machines.
+Additionally, you can bind storage or network interfaces to the containers, just like virtual machines.

 Ultra-fast OpenStack with LXD